tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     <img src="/img/posts/052519-ducks1.jpg" alt="Explanation of responsive content display with ducks">
 </figure>

-When Responsive Design was introduced, the idea was rooted in design serving its content<span class="cite"><a href="#note-1" name="back-1">*</a></span> and I still don't know if we really learned the lesson.
-It feels a lot like we've made the _frame_ responsive yet have continued to design constraints.
+When Responsive Design was introduced, the idea was rooted in design serving its content<span class="cite"><a href="#note-1" name="back-1">*</a></span> except I'm not sure if we've pulled it all the way through.
+The browser window is changing for the device but the way the information is inputted and what happens during the output is not.

 <figure>
     <img src="/img/posts/052519-ducks2.jpg" alt="Explanation of responsive content display with ducks, part 2">
 </figure>

-The size of the box in which the outcome appears changes, but now it's occasionally filtered through something else: the Designers' imposed constraints.
+Content is now filtered through something else: the designer of the software.
+It's a lot like how websites used to be way back when developers created the majority of things:

+> Oh, it says it needs to be a 1:1 JPG.
+No... wait, 1:1 JPG under 10MB.
+Does this work?
+No... what about this?

 <hr class="--small">

 ## The Filtration

-The point of this is not to say we should never have constraints in creative work but to highlight how software design (someone else's point of view) changes what a creator produces.
+The point of this is not to say we should never have constraints in software design but to highlight how a software designer (with another point of view) can change what a creator produces.
 The expression is filtered.

-You could say that art is always a conversation between society and the creator–there's no way to produce without some sort of _frame_ or _box_.
+You could say that art is always a conversation between society and the creator–there's no way to produce without some sort of frame.
 But I think this is an apathetic approach to it: we can change how freeing or constraining interfaces can be.

-I suppose at some point I should redesign this journal into a real one.
+This is a really long way to conclude that I need to redesign this journal into a real one at some point.

 <hr class="--small">